-The Company's success depends on its ability to develop new products and enhance its existing products

-The markets for the Company's products are competitive and are characterized by rapidly changing technology, evolving industry standards and frequent new product introductions.
-To keep pace with the technological developments, satisfy increasingly sophisticated customer requirements and achieve market acceptance, the Company must enhance and improve existing products and it must continue to introduce new products and services.
+The Company's success depends on its ability to develop new products and enhance its existing products technological developments, satisfy increasingly sophisticated customer requirements and achieve market acceptance, the Company must enhance and improve existing products and it must continue to introduce new products and services.
 Currently, the Company's products embody complex technology and are designed to be compatible with current and evolving industry standards.
 If the Company is unable to successfully develop new products or enhance and improve its existing products or if it fails to position and/or price its products to meet market demand, the Company's business and operating results will be adversely affected.
 Accelerated product introductions and short product life cycles require high levels of expenditures for research and development that could adversely affect its operating results.
 Further, any new products the Company develops could require an investment of significant resources, long development and testing periods and may not be introduced in a timely manner or may not achieve the broad market acceptance necessary to generate significant revenue.
 The Company may determine that certain new products do not have sufficient potential to warrant the continued allocation of resources and may elect to terminate one or more new product candidates.
 If a new product is terminated in which the Company has invested significant resources, the Company's prospects may suffer since resources were expended on a project that did not yield a return on the Company's investment and it missed the chance to allocate such resources to potentially more productive uses and this may negatively impact the Company's business, financial condition and operating results.
 In addition, as the Company develops new products, they may render some of its older products redundant or obsolete.